How to apply

 To find the right scholarship for you, see Melbourne Scholarships.

-If you're planning to move to Melbourne for your studies, check if you're eligible for a place through the Melbourne Accommodation Program offering student beds in partner accommodation close to campus.
+If you're planning to move to Melbourne for your studies, check if you're eligible for a place through the University Accommodation offering student beds in partner accommodation close to campus.

 Other accommodation options